MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/prompt-suggestions.md

 # [Manually in the app manifest](#tab/manually-in-the-app-manifest)

-Another way to create a prompt starters is to create it directly in the app manifest file while developing your bot source code.
+Another way to create a prompt starter is to create it directly in the app manifest file while developing your bot source code.
 To use this method, follow these points:

 * `command` property supports up to 10 commands.
-* You can either create prompt starters that works in all scopes or create different prompt starters for each scope.
+* You can either create prompt starters that work in all scopes or create different prompt starters for each scope.

 #### Manifest example for prompt starters